PageLines-Team/pl-framework-theme-docs/sections/pl-resources/README.md

 <h4>Installation/Activation Instructions</h4>

-Sharebar can easily be downloaded from inside WordPress using PageLines Connect.
+Sharebar can easily be downloaded from inside WordPress using PageLines Platform 5.
 <ol type="1">
 <li>Download the plugin from the Connect store.
 It will now appear in your 'Plugins' tab.</li>